(Re)Make your future

 I recommend this book to you if you are concerned that change is a recent phenomenon negatively affecting your work life; it is not.
 One thing is constant, and that is change.

 ~ Russell Bode, Managing Director, Inzenius

-The Michelangelo Project, authored by Meta Management founder Isabel Wu, answers many of the questions that keep people up at night when they think about the future of work.
+The Michelangelo Project answers many of the questions that keep people up at night when they think about the future of work.
 The book takes you on a journey from the beginning of change and those who faced it, through more recent periods and its impact on human work life.

 Using stories to empathise how change has and will affect us all, The Michelangelo Project offers the reader a better pathway to approaching, responding to and considering their current digital challenges, and how to benefit from them.

 Every crisis pushes people to want something different.
 In the 1920’s it was a movement towards freedom.
 The boisterous Charleston bore no resemblance toRead more “What will hospitality look like in 2023?”

 Being in enterprise today requires us to deal with so much more than a straightforward process of buying and selling.
 That has made strategicRead more “Strategos: lessons from the art of war”

 We acknowledge the Traditional Owners of the land on which we work and pay our respects to their Elders, past and present, and to the Aboriginal Elders of the communities anywhere that our work takes place.

 Docklands Victoria 3008